A preliminary or summary decision is about an issue that needs to be decided before a claim continues through the CRT process.

 We might ask the participants for written arguments about a preliminary question.
 Arguments explain your side of the issue.
 A tribunal member will review the arguments and apply the law to make a decision about the preliminary question.

-Can I ask the CRT to make a preliminary or summary decision about something?
+Can I ask the CRT to make a decision about a preliminary question?

-Usually, CRT staff will identify if a preliminary or summary decision needs to be made.
-If you want to ask the CRT to make a preliminary or summary decision about something, talk to your case manager.
+Often, CRT staff will identify if a decision needs to be made about a preliminary question.
+If you want to ask the CRT to make a decision about a preliminary question, talk to your case manager.

-What happens after the CRT makes a preliminary or summary decision?
+What happens after the CRT makes a decision about a preliminary question?

 We will send the decision to all the participants.
 The next steps depend on the decision:

-- If the tribunal member decides the CRT process will continue, the preliminary or summary decision might have instructions and next steps.
+- Preliminary decision: If the tribunal member decides the CRT process will continue, the decision might have instructions and next steps.

-- If the claim is dismissed or the CRT refuses to resolve it, that’s the end of the process.
+- Summary decision: If the tribunal member refuses to resolve the claim, that’s the end of the process.
 The claim will be closed.